-E) Property and equipment
+Property and equipment

 Property and equipment are stated at cost less accumulated depreciation and accumulated impairment losses, if any.
 When significant parts of property and equipment are required to be replaced in intervals, the Company recognizes such parts as individual assets with specific useful lives and depreciation, respectively.
-All other repair and maintenance costs are recognized in the consolidated statement of loss and comprehensive loss as incurred.
+All other repair and maintenance costs are recognized in the consolidated statement of income and comprehensive income as incurred.